 4 cloves garlic, minced

-8 or more anchovy fillets, rinsed, patted dry and minced (I use the entire can)
+8 or more anchovy fillets, rinsed, patted dry and minced, optional but it adds a nice earthy flavor!

 Sautéed onion and herbs: